top of page

 Physical tests for Achilles tendon ruptures and tears

-Please note that a partial Achilles tendon tear might slip under the radar with these physical tests.
-However, the red flags mentioned above will be sufficient to make the physio suspect a partially torn Achilles tendon.
+Please note that a partial Achilles tendon tear might slip under the radar with the physical tests mentioned below.
+However, the red flags mentioned above should be sufficient to make the physio suspect at least a partially torn Achilles tendon.

 The physio would ask the patient to try to get up on their toes and then walk around for a while on tiptoe.
 Some people with a ruptured Achilles tendon might still get up on their toes, but they would not be able to walk around like that.